Welcome to the New Year in Malaga and a whole new series of monthly posts on events. This one rounds up what’s on in Malaga in January.

 Michael Jackson Tribute

-If you fancy getting off the beaten track on a Saturday morning and enjoying a free concert at the same time, make yourself to the Monasterio de las Mercedarias in Calle Cruz del Molinillo to the north of the city centre.
-Sponsored by the Jorge Rando Museum next door (well worth a visit too), the concerts take place every Saturday at noon in the monastery chapel.
+If you fancy getting off the beaten track and enjoying a free piano concert at the same time, make your way to the Jorge Rando Museum Calle Cruz del Molinillo to the north of the city centre on Friday 10 January at 6pm.
+The first concert of the season features Maria Iciar Serrano Quiñones playing Spanish composers such as Albeniz, Falla, Granados and Turina.
+The museum is also well worth a visit.
 It’s a small venue to arrive early to be sure of a seat.

 Malaga Theatre Festival

-Malaga celebrates the 36th edition of the Theatre Festival between 6 January and 13 February.
+Malaga celebrates the 37th edition of the Theatre Festival between 7 January and 15 February.
 A long list of plays and dance pieces come to the city at the Cervantes Theatre and Echegaray Theatre with a good dose of very famous Spanish actors.
-The majority of the works is in Spanish, but several aren’t including:
+The majority of the works is in Spanish, but several aren’t (or you don’t need a high level of Spanish to understand them) including:

 You can see the full programme for the Malaga Theatre Festival here.